AshutoshGoswami24/Google-Colab/README.md

 Changing the runtime type will reset your notebook and may result in loss of unsaved work, so ensure you save your progress before making changes.

+## Basic Commands and Usage

+### Installing Libraries
+You can install additional Python libraries using `pip` or `apt-get` commands.
+For example:

+# Using pip to install a Python library
+`!pip install numpy`

+# Using apt-get to install a system package
+`!apt-get install -y htop`

 ## Google Colab